SaltyGoo/saltygoo.github.io/class/mu_goat.md

 Every time you roll doubles you get closer to *Catastrophe*.

 <ins>Catastrophe</ins><br>
 Every time you roll doubles you gain 1 *Doom Point*.
 Roll a D20.
 If you roll equal to or below your doom score, you trigger a [catastrophe](/list/spell-catastrophe).
-These might end your wizardly career.
+Triples give 3 Points, and Quadruples, 6 points.
 </details>

-Your Witches suffer the consequences of the catastrophes caused by your spells.
+Your Witches suffer the consequences of the catastrophes caused by your spells instead of you.

 ## Dark Omen
 You can cause a minor horrible omen to appear.
 Statues weep blood, ashes spell out “DOOM”, a bird falls out of the air dead, small children sing eerie songs, etc. Can’t deal damage or provide some handy secondary benefit, like triggering a trap, but it will probably scare the bejesus out of someone.